miguelhbrito/policy-template/README.md

 }
 ```

-The work 'level' is a palindrome, the request will be rejected.
+The word 'level' is a palindrome, as result the request will be rejected.

 ## Steps